jakimfett/functions.sh/doc/app/miNAS.md

 > Phew, that was a lot of alternatives.
 > How did you finally decide?

-By actually installing a bunch of them and seeing how well it fit into my pipelines and workflows.
+By actually installing a bunch of them and seeing how well it fit into our pipelines and workflows.
 Your need may vary, so try it out yourself.

 ### How?
 (Raspbian Sysadmin Crash Course)